safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

 Future Work
 -----------

-The future goals of cphVB involves improvement in two major areas; expanding support and improving performance.
+The future goals of cphVB involves improvement in two major areas: expanding support and improving performance.
 Work has started on a CIL-bridge which will leverage the use of cphVB to every CIL based programming language which among others include: C\#, F\#, Visual C++ and VB.NET.
 Another project in current progress within the area of support is a C++ bridge providing a library-like interface to cphVB using operator overloading and templates to provide a high-level interface in C++.

 To improve both support and performance, work is in progress on a vector engine targeting OpenCL compatible hardware, mainly focusing on using GPU-resources to improve performance.
-Additionally the support for program execution using distributed memory is on progress.
-This functionality will be added to cphVB in the form a vector engine manager.
+Additionally the support for program execution using distributed memory is in progress.
+This functionality will be added to cphVB in the form of a vector engine manager.

 In terms of pure performance enhancement, cphVB will introduce JIT compilation in order to improve memory intensive applications.
 The current vector engine for multi-cores CPUs uses data blocking to improve cache utilization but as our experiments show then the memory intensive applications still suffer from the von Neumann bottleneck [Bac78]_.
-By JIT compile the instruction kernels, it is possible to improve cache utilization drastically.
+By JIT compiling the instruction kernels, it is possible to improve cache utilization drastically.

 Conclusion
 ----------